gcatbiobank/GCAT_panel/2_merge_callers/SNVs/Readme.md

 The script requires different inputs:
 #### 1- The strategies used by variant callers to detect the genetic variability (example found in input/strategies.csv)
 #### 2- A list of samples which we performed the variant calling (example found in input/samples)
-#### 3- The output of variant callers for each sample (example of each variant caller output AFTER preprocessing can be found in inputs/Deepvaraint, GATK, Strelka2 respectively)
+#### 3- The variant caller outputs for each sample (example of each variant caller output AFTER preprocessing can be found in inputs/Deepvaraint, GATK, Strelka2 respectively)

 The script is executed as follows:
 ##### Rscript merge_callers_SNVs.R 10 1